Ernest Martin Hennings Biography | Oil Painting Reproductions

 2-5-1886 Penns Grove, USA - 5-19-1956 Taos, USABack to Artist IndexView Artists Paintings

-It was in 1901 that Ernest Martin Hennings at the age of 15 began taking classes at the School of the Art Institute of Chicago, which was largely based on the great European art schools and made particularly emphasis on the importance of drawing.
-On June 17, 1904, he graduated from the school with honors, but continued to study there for another two years, mostly under the instruction of John Vanderpoel.
+It was in 1901 that Ernest Martin Hennings at the age of 15 began taking classes at the Art Institute of Chicago, which was modeled on the great European art schools and made particular emphasis on the importance of drawing.
+On June 17, 1904, he graduated from the school with distinction but continued to study there for an extra two years, under the instruction of John Vanderpoel.

-Hennings eventually took up work as a commercial artist, mostly painting murals and portraits around Chicago.
-Murals on which Hennings worked, usually on canvas panels, include one for the the Art Institute of Chicago, the Florentine Ballroom at the Congress Plaza Hotel in Chicago.
+Hennings took up work as a commercial artist, painting murals and portraits around Chicago.
+The murals Hennings worked on were usually on canvas panels, he painted murals one for the Art Institute of Chicago and one for the Florentine Ballroom in the Congress Plaza Hotel in Chicago.

-Out of a desire to return to fine art painting, he re-enrolled at the School of the Art Institute of Chicago for further studies in painting.
-He traveled to France and there in 1912, he entered a painting in a competition at the Ecole des Beaux-Arts in Paris, for which he won second prize.
-From Paris, he went to Germany and enrolled at the Academy of Fine Arts, Munich in Germany, under the direction of Angelo Junk, Walter Thor, and Franz von Stuck, who was particularly influential on the painter.
-But there was trouble brewing and before World War, I escalated to full out war, Ernest Martin Hennings relocated back to his hometown of Chicago.
+Out of a yearning to return to fine art painting, Ernest Martin Hennings re-enrolled at the Art Institute of Chicago for further studies in painting.
+He traveled to France and there in 1912, he entered a painting in a competition at the Ecole des Beaux-Arts in Paris and won second prize.
+From Paris, he went to Germany and enrolled at the Academy of Fine Arts in Munich, under the tutelage of Angelo Junk, Walter Thor, and Franz von Stuck, who was particularly influential on the painter.
+But there was trouble brewing and before World War, I escalated to full out war, Ernest Martin Hennings returned back to his hometown of Chicago.

-Ernest Martin Hennings soon attracted the attention of a number Chicago businessmen and art patrons, including Carter H. Harrison, Jr. Harrison offered to sponsor a trip for Hennings to visit and paint in Taos, New Mexico, in exchange for the works he completed during his stay.
+Ernest Martin Hennings soon attracted the attention of a number Chicago business people and art patrons, including Carter H. Harrison, Jr. Harrison who offered to sponsor a trip for to visit and paint in Taos, New Mexico, in return for the works he completed there during his stay.
 Hennings accepted the benefactor's suggestion and in 1917 departed to the west to spend the summer and fall in and around Taos, oil painting the landscape and the Taos Indians.
 When done with his assignment, Hennings traveled back to Chicago to continue his work as a commercial artist, but three years later he moved to Taos.